thasos/NixOS-StarLiteMkV/README.md

 Base Nix configuration that work for this Surface like PC/Tablet.

-For now, everything works out of the box except the screen rotation.
+For now, everything works out of the box except the screen rotation, see comments in [screen_rotation.nix](./screen_rotation.nix) for explanations.

-I made it functional but it needs more improvements : sometime (rarely) it boots upside down.

 DO NOT PASTE THESES FILES, it needs some adjustments (disk uuid, locales, ...)